 Living with her were five of her adult children: Hollis Seldon Loring; Kate W. (Loring) Moulton and her husband, Barron C. Moulton, a lawyer; Charles Francis Loring, a lawyer; Fred L. Loring, a retail grocer; and Victor Joseph Loring, a lawyer.
 Barron Moulton, Charles Loring, and Victor Loring were law partners.

 Also living with her was her unmarried sister, Louisa Hitchcock.

-By the 1883-1884 winter season, 364 Marlborough was the home of banker Stephen Moody Crosby and his wife, Anna (Hayden) Crosby.
+By the 1883-1884 winter season, 364 Marlborough was the home of Stephen Moody Crosby and his wife, Anna (Hayden) Crosby.
 They previously had lived at the Hotel Berkeley (southeast corner of Berkeley and Boylston).
-Anna Crosby is shown as the owner of 364 Marlborough on the 1890, 1895, and 1898 Bromley maps, and Stephen Crosby is shown as the owner on the 1908 map.
+They had no children.

 Gertrude Hayden continued to live at 364 Marlborough during the 1910-1911 winter season, but moved thereafter to The Holland at 50 Commonwealth.